kirtan-shah/nowplaying-cli/README.md

 # nowplaying-cli
-nowplaying-cli is a macOS command-line utility for retrieving currently playing media.
+nowplaying-cli is a macOS command-line utility for retrieving currently playing media, and simulating media actions.

+Use nowplaying-cli to get song information and play/pause your media through an easy to use CLI!

 **Disclaimer:** nowplaying-cli uses private frameworks, which may cause it to break with future macOS software updates.

-**Tested (and working) on:**
+**Tested and working on:**
 - Ventura 13.1

 ## Usage